sanjsingh07/Domi-chain/docs/src/running-validator/validator-stake.md

 Confirm your validator becomes a [leader](../terminology.md#leader)

 - After your validator is caught up, use the `solana balance` command to monitor the earnings as your validator is selected as leader and collects transaction fees
-- Solana nodes offer a number of useful JSON-RPC methods to return information about the network and your validator's participation.
+- Analog nodes offer a number of useful JSON-RPC methods to return information about the network and your validator's participation.
 Make a request by using curl \(or another http client of your choosing\), specifying the desired method in JSON-RPC-formatted data.
 For example:

 ```bash
   // Request